AiursoftWeb/NugetNinja/README.md

-  upgrade-pkg         The command to upgrade all package references to possible latest and avoid conflicts. clean-pkg           The command to clean up possible useless package references. clean-prj           The command to clean up possible useless project references.
+  upgrade-pkg         The command to upgrade all package references to possible latest and avoid conflicts. clean-pkg           The command to clean up possible useless package references. clean-prj           The command to clean up possible useless project references. visualize           The command to visualize the dependency relationship, with mermaid markdown. expect-files        The command to search for all expected files and add patch the content.

 ```

 ### Sample